-I finished my photography course, and I've been on several photo shoots, including one with human subjects!
-I haven't done much with people, and I don't think it would ever be a main focus.
-But I do want to try and get some studio portraiture under my belt.
-It's just nice to have that skill set, even if it's one I rarely indulge in.
-I'm quite happy with my bees and my flowers and things like that.
-I think when you're enjoying your work and have passion, that comes through in your finished work.
+I finished my photography course, and I’ve been on several photo shoots, including one with human subjects!
+I haven’t done much with people, and I don’t think it would ever be a main focus, but I do want to try and get some studio portraiture under my belt.
+It’s just nice to have that skill set, even if it’s one I rarely indulge in.
+I’m quite happy with my bees and my flowers and things like that.
+I think that when you’re enjoying your work and have a passion for the subjects that comes through in your finished work.

-I received a promotion at work today, which was a great way to end a day, a week, and a month!
-I've got a new title, Marketing Executive, and a little more money in my pocket each month.
-It's great to be in a job I actually enjoy, working with friendly people that see and appreciate the work I'm doing.
-I don't dread going into work, and I get to laugh a lot with my colleagues.
-And I no longer worry about watching what I say because of office politics.
-I'm also getting to develop some weaker skills, like Indesign, which I can apply to my writing and photography hobbies as well.
+I also received a promotion at work today, which was a great way to end a day, a week, and a month!
+I’ve got a new title, Marketing Executive, and a little more money in my pocket each month.
+It’s really nice to be in a job I actually enjoy, working with friendly people that see and appreciate the work I’m doing.
+I don’t dread going into work, I get to laugh a lot with my colleagues, and I no longer have to worry about watching what I say because of office politics or getting stabbed in the back.
+I’m also getting to develop some weaker skills, like in design, which I can apply to my writing and photography hobbies as well.

 Well, here we are again, ladies and gentlemen and all things in between!
-November looms ahead, and with it, the trial by fire we all as writers go through at some point or another: NaNoWriMo 2016, or National Novel Writing Month.
+November looms ahead, and with it, the trial by fire we all as writers go through at some point or another: National Novel Writing Month.

 I have had several failed attempts at NaNoWriMo.
 Well, failed if you take it straight at its face value, that you either arrive in December with a rough draft of a manuscript or die trying.
 I like to consider them successes.
 The year I only wrote around ten thousand words?
 That was the month I wrote ten thousand more than the month before, so I counted it as a small success.
 The year I first attended a Write In event, and pushed that ten thousand to twenty five?
 Yeah, technically, I still failed, but I considered it a huge success in figuring out what helps me produce more words.